taurushq-io/private-CMTAT-aztec/README.md

 - **Assumptions**:
   - **Total supply visibility**: The `totalSupply` should remain public and be updated according to mint and burn operations.
   - **Issuer and admin addresses**: The addresses of the issuer and admin can be publicly known.
-  - **Third-party transactions**: We want to allow third parties to execute transactions on behalf of our users, so we use **authentication witnesses** when transferring.
+  - **Third-party transactions**: We want to allow third parties to execute transactions on behalf of our users, so we use **authentication witnesses** when transferring. (same functionality as `transferFrom` on EVM)
   - **Mint and burn restrictions**: There is no authentication witness in the `mint` and `burn` functions, as a third party is not allowed to mint or burn; only the issuer can perform these actions.
   - **Admin role**: The admin cannot be changed.
 Issuers can be added or removed by the admin.

 - **Functionalities**:
-  - **Totalsupply - public**: For a particular CMTAT token, anyone may know the total number of tokens in circulation at any point in time.
+  - **Totalsupply - Public Context**: For a particular CMTAT token, anyone may know the total number of tokens in circulation at any point in time.

-  - **Balanceof - private**: For a particular CMTAT token and a particular user, no one apart from the issuer should know the number of tokens currently recorded on the user's ledger address.
+  - **BalanceOf - Private Context**: For a particular CMTAT token and a particular user, no one apart from the issuer should know the number of tokens currently recorded on the user's ledger address.

-  - **Transfer - private** Users may transfer some or all of their tokens to another ledger address (which the transferor does not necessarily control).
-According to the above functionality, a transfer must be private, such that no one apart from the parties involved and the issuer knows that a transfer has occurred, the participants, or the amount transferred.
+  - **Transfer - Private Context**: Users may transfer some or all of their tokens to another ledger address (which the transferor does not necessarily control).
+Each transfer must remain private: only the transacting parties and the issuer may know that the transfer occurred, who the participants are, and how much was transferred.

-  > NOTE: The issuer cannot do a force transfer on behalf of the user, as he would do in the CMTAT.
+    > **Note**: The issuer cannot do a force transfer on behalf of the user, as he would do in the Solidity version of CMTAT.
 The solution is that in the case where we want to have the same behaviour as a force transfer, we freeze the account.

-  - **Mint - private** Issue a given number of tokens to a given ledger address.
+  - **Mint - Private Context** Issue a given number of tokens to a given ledger address.
 The issuer and the recipient should be the only ones who know that a transaction is happening.
 Only the issuer and the receiving address should know the amount minted.

-  > **Note - public**: According to the assumption, the total supply will increase accordingly in a public function, and thus the new total supply will be visible to everyone.
+    > **Note**: According to the assumption, the total supply will increase accordingly in a public function, and thus the new total supply will be visible to everyone.
 The supply change amount will be traceable to that particular private proof.

-  - **Burn - private** The issuer burns (destroys) a given number of tokens from a given ledger address.
+  - **Burn - Private Context** The issuer burns (destroys) a given number of tokens from a given ledger address.
 The issuer and the given address should be the only ones who know that a transaction is happening.

-  > **Note - Public**: According to the assumption, the total supply will decrease accordingly in a public function, and thus the new total supply will be visible to everyone.
-The supply change amount will be traceable to that particular private proof.
+    > **Note**: Under the above assumptions, a public function will reduce the total supply when a burn happens.
+Therefore, the updated total supply will be visible to everyone, and the amount of the change can be traced back to a specific private proof.

 ### Storage